Bedrock-OSS/bedrock-wiki/docs/guide/addons.md

 Addons are primarily written in [json](./understanding-json), which is a structured data-format.
 An addon is essentially a collection of json files, images, and sounds, which modify or add to the game in some way.

-## Behavior Pack Vs. Resource Pack
+## What's the difference between a Behavior Pack & a Resource Pack?

 Addons are split into two pack types: Resource Packs, and Behavior Packs.
 Both can function independently, but they are most commonly used together.
 When you have both a Resource Pack and Behavior Pack, this is referred to as an _addon_.